 There are numerous ways to advertise and sell your house.
 The more desirable the area the easier it is to sell and the less work you’ll have to do (sometimes just word-of-mouth and a sign will do it if it’s REALLY desirable).

-So, this wasn’t an exhaustive eBook on selling, but it gives some real-world advice, that I use when marketing my properties.
+So, this wasn’t an exhaustive eBook on selling, but it gives some real-world advice, that I use when advertising my properties.

 One last thing... the more you are open to different strategies and offering them options (seller finance, bank loan, cash, rent to own, etc) the easier it is to sell.
 More options (or actually more knowledge) can solve problems for prospective buyers and open up the amount buyers qualified for your house.